sbshah97/HandCricket/README.md

 $ cd HandCricket
 ```

 - After that click on the HTML file and it will open on the default browser page!
 Enjoy the game.
-Kindly check out the [rules](RULES.md) to see how the game works.
+Kindly check out the rules in the Wiki to see how the game works.

-## Usage
-* This is primarily built as a recreational tool for students.

 ## Contributing
 - The repository is open to contribution from all interested developers.
 Kindly send us Pull Requests with explanation as to what changes you have done.